Interfaith Families / Keruv

 BRIT MILAH AND NAMING CEREMONIES

 Brit Milah (ritual circumcision) is the rite through which a baby boy is welcomed into the Jewish community and at which he receives his Hebrew name.
 Rabbi Rojzman and Rabbi Farber will be happy to assist in the planning and participate in the celebration of this most meaningful ceremony.
-Upon the birth of a daughter, the Rabbi will be delighted to discuss the options for a naming ceremony in the synagogue and in the home.
+Upon the birth of a daughter, the Rabbis will be delighted to discuss the options for a naming ceremony in the synagogue and in the home.

 BAR AND BAT MITZVAH

 The Bar/Bat Mitzvah ceremony is an important rite of passage, as a Jewish child becomes a Jewish adult.
 We afford opportunities to all family members to participate in the service.
-On Friday night, the Bar/Bat Mitzvah child, along with parents will be called to the bimah at the time of the candle blessing.
-On the day or evening of the Bar/Bat Mitzvah service, Jewish and non-Jewish relatives may take part in the presentation of the talit, prior to the start of the service.
+On Friday night, the Bar/Bat Mitzvah child, along with parents, will be called to the bimah at the time of the candle blessing.
+On the day or evening of the Bar/Bat Mitzvah service, Jewish and non-Jewish relatives may take part in the presentation of the talit (prayer shawl) prior to the start of the service.
 In addition, both parents will be invited to come to the bimah, and both parents may stand at the Torah to share a blessing with their child.

 The union of a couple is always a celebratory event.
 Rabbi Rojzman or Rabbi Farber will be happy to meet with all couples contemplating marriage and will discuss opportunities for involvement in the synagogue.